skycover/aicom-obsidian/README.md

 Open a new document, write something and click on a robot icon.

-The inference may need some time to load model into memory.
+For local model the inference may need some time to load model into memory.